pk17r/hex_game/README.md

     Play to win!

-    Enter board size (default 11): 7
+    Enter board size (default 11): 5
-    board size = 7
+    board size = 5

-    Enter Player A (X) name if human or press enter to make it computer: Prashant Player A (X) is Prashant
+    Enter Player A (X) name if human or press enter to make it computer:
+    Player A (X) is Computer

     Enter Player B (O) name if human or press enter to make it computer:
     Player B (O) is Computer